pastas/pastastore/readme.md

 *Optional*: if using Docker for running MongoDB see the installation instructions [here]() .

 ## Installation
-Install the module by typing `pip install pastas_projects`.
-Please note that pystore is not automatically installed as a dependency because it requires Snappy to be (manually) installed first (see previous section)!
+Install the module by typing `pip install .` from the module root directory.
+Please note that pystore is _not_ automatically installed as a dependency because it requires Snappy to be (manually) installed first (see previous section)!

 _For installing in development mode, clone the repository and install by typing `pip install -e .` from the module root directory._